 Working in a prison or jail is dangerous work.
 Attacks by inmates on staff can occur at any time, especially in high-security facilities.

-When an attack occurs, it is only natural for an injured correctional officer or other employee to wonder about workers’ compensation.
+When an attack occurs, it is only natural for an injured correctional officer or other employee to wonder if they qualify for workers’ compensation.
 This is true not only in Pennsylvania, but in other states as well.

 In a recent case in Minnesota, an inmate attacked two prison workers without justification or warning.
 Both workers had to be hospitalized.